zaindewsi/guap-wallet/planning/userStories.md

-as a user I would like to erase my wallets from storage as a user I would like to mint SLP tokens as a user I would like to burn SLP tokens
+as a user I would like to erase my wallets from storage as a user I would like to mint SLP tokens as a user I would like to burn SLP tokens as a user I would like to put up offers on my tokens to swap them for another token